-Plantar fasciosis is pain at the site of the attachment of the plantar fascia and the calcaneus, with or without accompanying pain along the medial band of the plantar fascia.
+Plantar fasciosis is pain at the site of the attachment of the plantar fascia and the calcaneus (calcaneal enthesopathy), with or without accompanying pain along the medial band of the plantar fascia.
 Diagnosis is mainly clinical.
 Treatment involves calf muscle and plantar soft-tissue foot-stretching exercises, night splints, orthotics, and shoes with appropriate heel elevation.

 Syndromes of pain in the plantar fascia have been called plantar fasciitis; however, because there is usually no inflammation, plantar fasciosis is more correct.
 Other terms used include calcaneal enthesopathy pain or calcaneal spur syndrome; however, there may be no bone spurs on the calcaneus.
 Plantar fasciosis may involve acute or chronic stretching, tearing, and degeneration of the fascia at its attachment site.

 Recognized causes include shortening or contracture of the calf muscles and plantar fascia.
 Risk factors for such shortening include a sedentary lifestyle, occupations requiring sitting, very high or low arches in the feet, and chronic wearing of high-heel shoes.
 The disorder is also common among runners and dancers and may occur in people whose occupations involve standing or walking on hard surfaces for prolonged periods.
-Disorders that may be associated with plantar fasciosis are obesity, RA, reactive arthritis, and psoriatic arthritis.
+Disorders that may be associated with plantar fasciosis are obesity (see Obesity), RA (see Rheumatoid Arthritis (RA)), reactive arthritis (see Reactive Arthritis), and psoriatic arthritis (see Psoriatic Arthritis).
 Multiple injections of corticosteroids may contribute by causing degenerative changes of the fascia and possible loss of the cushioning subcalcaneal fat pad.

 Symptoms and Signs